t-nissie/feram/README.md

 ## Changes
 fft_check is moved into https://github.com/t-nissie/fft_check .

+From this feram-0.24.00, the default value of padding_y became 1 instead of 3.

-In this feram-0.23.02unstable, there were some changes in the source code for further speed up.
+In the feram-0.23.02unstable, there were some changes in the source code for further speed up.

 In the feram-0.23.01unstable, a bug in src/leapfrog.F is fixed and